Creating Event Broker Services

 The configuration options for your event broker service differ based on these factors:

-• whether you use Developer or Enterprise service
+• whether you choose a Developer or Enterprise service type

 • whether standalone event broker services have been added to your service limits